ObeeWanKenobee/awesome-php-packages/README.md

 ## TODO
 - Group Libraries By Roles

-#### Priorities
+## Priorities
 - Utilities
 - Security

+## Special thanks to:
+- Composer (of course)
+- Drupal's composer.json
+- Laravel's composer.json
-#### Special thanks to -> Composer (of course), Drupal's composer.json, Laravel's composer.json, and so on. // Just add some copyrights in here so I wont get into trouble someday
+- and so on.
+- Just add some copyrights in here so I wont get into trouble someday